indico/indico-user-docs/user_guide/conference_registration_config.md

 Give a _Name_ to your registration form.
 The most important of the options available is the _Moderation workflow_ option.
 If, as a Conference event manager, you select the option _Moderated_, this means that the manager has to approve any user registration first.

-# NEED PICTURE HERE
+# NEED PICTURE HERE 3

 Be careful about the _Registration modification allowed_ option, because of the electronic payment features.
 It is wise to allow modifications only **until** the payment is done or simply select _Never_.
 This is because change of such _Settings_ after payment may entail change of the total due amount!

 In _Price options_, select the currency and enter the fee.

-# NEED PICTURE HERE

 Further down the same page you may configure _Notification_ headers and text for emails to be sent to the Registrants and to the event managers.
 Click on _Save_ when you are finished!

 Click on _Configure_ on the right of the _Registration form_ row.

+# NEED PICTURE HERE 4

 A form is offered to you by default, you can add sections to it, by clicking on _Add new_ at the top and then _Section_, e.g. select the label _Accommodation_ and click on _Add_.
-Then click on the _+_ sign, in your section and select the "accomodation" option.
+Then click on the _+_ sign, in your section and select the _Accomodation_ option.

-# NEED PICTURE HERE
+# NEED PICTURE HERE 5

-on caption, write “accommodation”. !!!!?????????!!!!!!!!!!!!!!!!!!!!!!
+on caption, write “Accommodation”.

 Go to _Configuration_ on the left banner, and select a few dates available.

 Then go to _Edit accomodations_ on the left banner.